linhwatson/solar_system/README.md

 ![MediaPipe](https://img.shields.io/badge/mediapipe%20-green?style=for-the-badge&logo=medium&logoColor=white)

 ## :muscle: Motivation
 This project was created within a 2-day period (less than 24 hours) as part of the Hack Reactor's curriculum.
-It was a really nice opportunity for me to get familiar with more technologies such as threeJS and mediapipe.
+I chose to create a solar system because it was best suited for a fun and interactive application.
+It was a really nice opportunity for me to get familiar with a new technology such as Google Mediapipe.
+I have learned that ThreeJS and motion tracking is my new favorite recipe!

 I hope it will inspire you to also build something cool and/or learn something new.

 ## :fire: Project Details